Oganov2001/solar2d-pong/README.md

 # solar2d-pong
-A Pong clone made with Solar2D/CoronaSDK
+A Pong clone made with Solar2D/CoronaSDK.
+Created for practice.